arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 numberOfLeaves Node(l, r) = numberOfLeaves l + numberOfLeaves r
 ```

-If you manage to understand this last snippet, give yourself a pat on
+If you manage to understand this last snippet, *bravo*!, give yourself
-the back, take a little breather, and get prepared to the next
+a pat on the back, take a little breather, and get prepared to the
-chapter, in which you will invent ([or discover][propositions-as-types]]) Functors.
+next chapter, in which you will invent ([or
+discover][propositions-as-types]]) Functors.

 Jump to [Chapter 2](state-monad-for-the-rest-of-us-2).